-Step System Requirements Duration Follow Up 1 have an active SAM account before you can register on 3-5 Business Days but up For SAM Customer Service Contact https:// fsd.gov/ fsd- gov/ home.do Calls: 866-606-8220 2 Grants.gov Authorized Organization Representative (AOR) 2.
-Once the account is set up the SAM) to receive a UEI (SAM) which will allow Register early!
+Step System Requirements Duration Follow Up 1 Award Management (SAM) have an active SAM account before you can register on 3-5 Business Days but up to 2 weeks and must be renewed once a year For SAM Customer Service Contact https:// fsd.gov/ fsd- gov/ home.do Calls: 866-606-8220 2 Authorized Organization Representative SAM) to receive a UEI Register early!
 Applicants can register within minutes.

+2. Once the account is set up the Grants.gov and apply for

+E-BIZ POC will be notified via federal funding.

+email

-3. Log into grants.gov using the password the E-BIZ POC received and create new password 4.
-This authorizes the AOR to submit applications on behalf of the organization --- -- --
+3. Log into grants.gov using the

+password the E-BIZ POC received

+and create new password

+4. This authorizes the AOR to

+submit applications on behalf of

+the organization